Luna G3 CPAP Review: Data Access Guide

 For most users, the Luna G3 does the core job well: it automatically adjusts pressure throughout the night to keep the airway open, logs your therapy data to an SD card, and supports comfortable exhalation relief via Reslex (BMC's equivalent of ResMed's EPR).

 The challenge has been reading the data.
 The Luna G3's SD card format is proprietary and, until now, unsupported by any free web-based tool.
 CPAP Clarity now reads it directly in your browser.
+See what CPAP Clarity shows for the Luna G3.

 What the Luna G3 Records